IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 7. The Kelvin Scale for Temperature

-8. Now there is one quantity, temperature, whose natural unit in astrophysics may NOT be well known to you-all.
+8. Now there is one quantity, temperature, whose natural system of units in astrophysics may NOT be well known to you-all.

 1. Fahrenheit, Celsius, Kelvin: